Trevarrian

 Trevarrian pronounced (Tre-Varrion) is a hamlet south of Mawgan Porth, Cornwall, England, United Kingdom.

 Cheese

 St. Endellion is a brie style cheese, made at Trevarrian, cream enriched and hand-made using only Cornish milk and cream.
 The cheese is made by Cornish Country Larder, a firm founded by John Gaylard in the mid-1990s and still a family run concern.
 The cheese, which is named after St Endellion in north Cornwall, has won many notable awards.

+Cornish wrestling

+Cornish wrestling tournaments have been held at Trevarrian in various venues, including the field opposite the Travellers' Rest Hotel.